arungudelli/python.shiksha/content/en/tips/split-list-into-chunks.md

 ## Conclusion

-As we come to the end of this small article, but these methods are very much helpful to achieve the desired output and we were to split the list into _equally sized chunks_ without the use of python’s external library.
+As we come to the end of this small article, but these methods are very much helpful to achieve the desired output and we were to split the list into _equally sized chunks_ without the use of Python’s external library.